 There are two recent recorded observations of this species from the general Project vicinity.
 In 2004, six breeding individuals were detected along Pig Creek in an area spanning from 2.3 to 2.8 miles south-southwest of McCloud, and another site documented in 1992 as having activity (CDFW 2015b and c).
-The Project vicinity generally lacks a large amount of willow and riparian habitat that would be capable of supporting this species.
+The Project vicinity generally lacks a large amount of willow and riparian habitat that would be capable of supporting this species, but does contain large amounts of wet meadow habitat.
 Willow flycatcher has a low potential to occur in the Project area.